paveldroo/django-blog-platform/README.md

 # One Random TechCrunch Morning News
-Just 1 News.
-Just once at morning.
+Just One Post.
+Just Once at Morning.
 Everyday...

 # Public admin pswd for the educational purpose
 paveldruzhinin